lovepamba/lovepamba.github.io/_posts/2019-09-07-lighter-than-a-paper-bag.md

 date:   2019-09-08 15:53:42 -0500
 categories: society
 ---
-(*work in progress*)

-*You are not lighter than a paper bag so you probably wouldn't have made it...*
+*"You are not lighter than a paper bag so you probably wouldn't have made it..."*

 These were words spoken by my father directly to me.
 And for some strange reason he felt it ok to say these words to me - his daughter.
 He has said a lot of reckless shit to me over the years.